BobGerman/TeamsProvisioning/Documentation/02-Installation.md

 ### 4. Set up Key Vault

 The application key is supposed to really be secret!
-So store it safely away from prying eyes in Azure KeyVault.
+So store it safely away from prying eyes in Azure Key Vault.

 In the Azure portal under Key Vaults, click + to add a new key vault.
 Give it a name, location, and resource group.
 For best results, choose the same location that you plan to host the Azure functions in!
-However you probably shouldn't use the same resource group; you may want to delete resource groups occasionally.
-(Knowing they're easy to set up, at times you may want to delete the Resource Group for your Azure Function Apps).
-You probably don't want to lose your KeyVault in this case.)
+However you probably shouldn't use the same resource group; you may want to delete the resource group(s) containing your Azure Function app and still reuse the app registration and its secret key stored in Key Vault.

-In your new KeyVault, click Secrets and + to add a new one.
+In your new Key Vault, click Secrets and + to add a new one.
 Give the secret a name and paste in the Application Key from the previous step.

 Within your new Secret, copy the current version's Secret Identifier.